 “What about our branding update?” you ask.
 “The Board recommended a change!”

-The savviest CMOs speak the C-Suite language and know how to present their data objectively.
+While branding updates and awareness campaigns hold significance in marketing, their direct linkage to revenue can be elusive.
+The savviest CMOs speak the C-Suite language and know how to present their data objectively, focusing instead on the bottom-line impact.

 The Measures